openbridge/ob_google-bigquery/README.md

 # Overview

-This service is meant to simplify running Google Cloud operations.
+This service is meant to simplify running Google Cloud operations, especially BigQuery operations.
 This means you do not have to worry about installation, configuration or ongoing maintenance related to an SDK environment.
 This can be helpful to those who would prefer to not to be responsible for those activities.

 There are additional capabilities for querying, exporting and storing outputs from BigQuery too.